About the Board

 The legislation established the governing body of Coastal Carolina University, the Board of Trustees, which by statute is responsible for overseeing the effective governance of the University.
 The Board of Trustees defines the mission, role and scope of the University, establishes the general policies of the University, approves the budget, and provides accountability to the public and the General Assembly.

-The Board of Trustees comprises the Governor of the State or his or her designee, who is an ex officio member of the Board, and 16 members, with 15 of those to be elected by the South Carolina General Assembly and one member to be appointed from the state at-large by the Governor.
+The University’s 17-member Board of Trustees comprises the Governor of the State or his or her designee, who is an ex officio member of the Board, one gubernatorial appointee from the state at-large, and 15 members elected by the South Carolina General Assembly to represent each of the state’s Congressional Districts and the state at-large.
+The Board of Trustees holds regular meetings four times each year.

 The University's first Board of Trustees met on July 1, 1993.